-With nine months until baby’s arrival, it’s important to prioritize your list in a way that is manageable and as stress-free as possible.
+With nine months until baby’s arrival, it’s important to prioritize your list in a manageable and stress-free way.
 So what’s the best approach to take this on?
 Check out these tips for creating a list and efficiently crossing off each item.

 Creating Your Pre-Baby, Pregnancy To-Do List

-Let’s face it, there’s a lot that goes into preparing for a new baby, even if this isn’t your first rodeo.
-Not to mention, the rest of your life will still be chugging along–work, household chores, projects, kiddos.
-To keep things in order, the best place to start is by creating your pre-baby, pregnancy to-do list.
-Think of this list as something that will be completed before your baby’s arrival and strongly consider leaving the tasks that can wait off of the list.
+Let’s face it, a lot goes into preparing for a new baby, even if this isn’t your first rodeo.
+Not to mention, the rest of your life will still be chugging along—work, household chores, projects, kiddos.
+To keep things in order, the best place to start is by creating your pre-baby pregnancy to-do list.
+Think of this list as something that will be completed before your baby’s arrival, and consider leaving the tasks that can wait off the list.

 Below is an example of what your list may look like.

 Hint: Don’t forget the fun stuff!
-For example, planning and putting on your gender reveal party may not seem like a big undertaking because it is something fun that you are looking forward to however, it still takes time and needs to make the list.
+For example, planning and throwing your gender reveal party may not seem like a big undertaking because it is something fun that you are looking forward to; however, it still takes time and needs to make the list.

 Sample Pre-Baby, Pregnancy To-Do List